 The manufacturing of your personal CAR T cells can take a couple of weeks.
-If your disease progresses in this time, your doctors may recommend a bridaina therapy.
-This may consist of chemotherapy. autibodi therapy or radiotherapy, individually adapted to the course of your disease.
+If your disease progresses in this time, your doctors may recommend a bridging therapy.
+This is adapted to your personal disease course and may consist of chemotherapy, autibody therapy or radiotherapy.